What Is Breast Augmentation?

-Each year over 300,000 women in the United States undergo breast augmentation.
-The surgery involves inserting saline or silicone breast implants under or in front of the chest muscle in order to increase the breast size.
-Beverly Hills breast augmentation is recommended to patients who are not satisfied with their size, who have lost breast volume as a result of pregnancy or nursing, or who want a fuller look both in and out of clothing.
+Every year, over 300,000 women in the United States undergo breast augmentation surgery.
+This elective plastic surgery procedure involves inserting saline or silicone breast implants either under or in front of the chest muscle in order to increase the breast to a larger, more desired size.
+Dr. William Bruno, MD recommends breast augmentation to patients in Beverly Hills and Hollywood who are not satisfied with their current breast size, who have lost breast volume as a result of pregnancy or nursing, or who want a fuller look both in and out of clothing.

 Breast augmentation can be a very satisfying procedure for women of all ages.
-Please call our office at 310-461-3855 to arrange a consultation in Beverly Hills with Dr. Bruno for more in depth information and a complete evaluation.
+Please call our office at (310) 879-0937 to arrange a consultation in Beverly Hills with William Bruno, MD Medical Group, Inc. for more in-depth information and complete evaluation.

-Enlarge the breasts for an enhanced and balanced body shape.
+Enlarge the breasts for an enhanced and better-balanced body shape.

-Minimize the effects of pregnancy and nursing upon the breast.
+Minimize the effects of pregnancy and nursing upon breast volume loss.

 Achieve better breast symmetry through the equalization of breast size (cup size) differences.

 Am I A Candidate To Receive A Breast Augmentation?